shpotes/clustering/README.md

 # Clustering
-An small clustering package in jax
+A small clustering package in jax